Seán Treacy: Death

-On 11 October 1920, Treacy and Breen were holed up in a safe house owned by a professor and IRA sympathiser named John Carolan – Fernside – in Drumcondra on the north side of Dublin city when it was raided by a police unit, led there by a tout, Robert Pike.
-In the ensuing shootout, two Royal Field Artillery officers, Major Smyth and Captain White, were wounded and died the next day, while Breen was seriously wounded.
-Carolan, who worked at the nearby St Patrick's Teacher Training College, was shot in the neck during the crossfire which occurred during the shootout.
-Treacy and Breen managed to escape through a window and shot their way through the police cordon.
+On 11 October 1920, Treacy and Breen were holed up in a safe house owned by Professor of Education and IRA sympathiser named John Carolan – Fernside – in Drumcondra on the north side of Dublin city when it was raided by a police unit, led there by an informer, Robert Pike.
+In the ensuing shootout, two Royal Field Artillery officers, Major George Osbert Stirling Smyth and Captain Alfred Philip White, were mortally wounded and died the next day, while Breen was seriously wounded.
+Professor Carolan, who worked at the nearby St Patrick's Teacher Training College, was shot in the neck and died on 28 October 1920 as a result of the bullet wound.
+Treacy and Breen escaped through a high window and shot their way through the police cordon.
 The injured Breen was spirited away to Dublin's Mater Hospital where he was admitted using a false name.
 Treacy had been wounded but not seriously.

-The British began to search for the two and Collins ordered the Squad to guard them while plans were laid for Treacy to be exfiltrated from the Dublin metropolitan area.
-Treacy hoped to return to Tipperary.
-Realising that the major thoroughfares would be under surveillance, he bought a bicycle with the intention of cycling home by back roads.
+As the British searched for them, Collins ordered the Squad to guard them while plans were laid for Treacy to be exfiltrated from the Dublin metropolitan area to Tipperary.
+Realising that the major thoroughfares would be under surveillance, Treacy bought a bicycle with the intention of cycling home by back roads.
 When Collins learned that a public funeral for the two officers killed at Fernside was to take place on 14 October, he ordered the Squad to set up along the procession route and to take out two powerful men, the Chief Secretary for Ireland Hamar Greenwood and Lieutenant-General Henry Hugh Tudor, who had established the Black and Tans.